Safer Immunization with Holistic Pediatrics: Vaccinating Infants, Babies, and Young Children

 In East Asian Medicine, we know that the development of “Latent Heat” conditions can occur when there is a significant, traumatic event that impacts the nervous system or “shen” – the Heart spirit, in East Asian Medicine.
 As such, it is very, very important to find ways to soothe and calm yourself as well as your child during the beginning, middle, and end of the immunization appointment.

-How Can I Do All Of This?
+How Can I Access Holistic Pediatric Approaches To Vaccine Readiness?
 How Can I Learn More?

 You can learn the ins-and-outs of how to prepare for your child’s vaccination appointments – including assessing and addressing imbalances, the benefits and drawbacks of a slower vaccine schedule, how to soothe your child’s nervous system before, during, and after; and, what side effects are normal and when to seek medical attention.
 You can also have access to a pediatric East Asian Medicine practitioner for questions along the way.
 Vax Ready is here to help.